werpu/mona-dish/README.md

 of part of the message.
 * setting the code baseline of the compiled code to es5
 * Messaging will be finalized in version 0.20.x
+* Minor compiler issues fixed in the typings area which could cause typescript warnings